rajyraman/Puppeteer-Dynamics-365/README.md

-# Puppeteer-Dynamics-365
+# Puppeteer - Dynamics 365

-Sample repo to illustrate the use of puppeteer with Dynamics 365
+Sample project that illustrates the use of Puppeteer with Dynamics CRM/365.
+Puppeteer is still in alpha (v0.10.2), and so this repo is intended as a proof of concept.

+This application takes screenshots of selected subgroups, forms and annotates the screenshot using imagemagick.
+The idea is to use this as a documentation assistance.

+`WORK IN PROGRESS (as of 19/09/17)`